 Picking a Mask

 Without the correct mask, your snorkeling experience will more than likely be an unpleasant one.
 The main purpose of snorkeling is exploring the ocean, getting closer to its marine life and seeing all the wonders of the deep blue sea.
-However, if your mask constantly fogs, or fills up with water, instead, you’ll be left with a frustrating need to start and stop to clear or clean out the mask.
+However, if your mask constantly fogs, or is unable to stay dry, instead, you’ll be left with a frustrating need to start and stop to clear or clean out the mask.
 Therefore considerations such as fit need to be made, as I’ll explain further below.

 When picking your mask, you want to make sure that the volume of air inside the mask isn’t too large.
-This will help achieve ideal suction, creating a tight seal, as well as helping to reduce fogging, to help provide an uninhibited view.
+This will help achieve ideal suction, creating a tight seal around the lens, as well as helping to reduce fogging, to help provide an uninhibited view.

 2) See it in Person